Who has won the Mercury Prize in previous years?

 1993: Suede - Suede

 Following the success of their debut, Brett Anderson's glam revivalists achieved more critical acclaim with follow-up Dog Man Star in 1994 but the departure of guitarist Bernard Butler grabbed more attention.
 Follow-ups Coming Up and Head Music both went to number one but 2002's A New Morning didn’t do as well and the band broke up.
-They reformed in 2010 and release their eighth album, The Blue Hour, in 2018.
-As of summer 2021, the band are looking to start work on their ninth full-length outing.
+They reformed in 2010 and their ninths studio album is released in September 2022.

 1994: M-People - Elegant Slumming